Amazon S3 Name and File Size Requirements for Inbound Data Files

 A timestamp (based on UTC time) of when you send the files to your S3 bucket.

-The Data Provider ID (DPID) is an identifier that tells Audience Manager if a data file contains your own user IDs or Android or iOS IDs.
+An lD that tells Audience Manager if a data file contains your own user IDs, Android IDs, iOS IDs, or other IDs belonging to global data sources .
 Accepts the following options:

 Note: Do not mix ID types in your data files.
 For example, if your file name includes the Android identifier, don't put iOS IDs or your own IDs in the data file.

-A placeholder for an ID.
-For example, you could set it to your Audience Manager ID if you set the DPID to a data source ID or an Android or iOS ID.
+This field tells Audience Manager which data source to onboard data to.
+This field is mandatory if you set the DPID to an Android ID or iOS ID or another ID belonging to global data sources.
 This lets Audience Manager link the file data back to your organization.

 The company or organization name you use in Audience Manager .